 What do you think?

-You have read this article hoarding with the title Stuff.
-You can bookmark this page URL http://thebohemianbunny.blogspot.com/2013/05/stuff.html.
+with the title Stuff.
+You can bookmark this page URL https://thebohemianbunny.blogspot.com/2013/05/stuff.html.
 Thanks!